rich-p-rich/english-tutor-django-p4/README.md

 Note: all key functionalities are easily accessible from the navbar and / or pop-up modals.

+## DRY Templates
+The header, navbar and footer are all stored in templates/base.html and all other templates are designed to allow this template inheritance; this is one feature of Django I particularly appreciate as it conforms to the 'Do Not Repeat Yourself' (DRY) principle.
+My base.html is therefore visible on all pages, including the custom 404 and 500 pages.

 ## Homepage: cards and accordions
 I chose to add some explainers to the homepage for several reasons.
 - The card explainers: these cards appear at the top of the page and are small enough to give the visitor an 'at-a-glance' survey of the purpose of the website and what we offer.
 I chose Bootstrap Cards because the headers are concise, can be expanded to give more information, and work well on mobile.